 Read More: Crete Greece in 5 Perfect Days

-Though the island was originally round, one of the largest volcanic eruptions in recorded history occurred in 1500 BC causing the center of the island to literally sink into the sea.
-This resulted in the C-shaped main island we see today.
+The island was originally round until 1500 BC when one of the largest volcanic eruptions in recorded history caused the center of the island to literally sink into the sea.
+The result?
+The C-shaped main island we see today.

 Santorini owes its unique landscape, sea-filled caldera, and clifftop views to its explosive past.

-The island was virtually abandoned after another catastrophic quake in 1956 and it wasn’t until the early 1970’s that residents returned and the tourism industry began to develop, eventually becoming one of the most popular tourism destinations in the world.
+In 1956, Santorini was virtually abandoned after another catastrophic quake.
+But in the early 1970’s residents returned and the tourism industry began to develop.
+Today, Santorini is one of the most popular travel destinations in the world.

 The perfect Santorini honeymoon hotel choice (on a budget!)

 After exhaustive research, I’ve selected the Prekas Apartments for our stay.